ucla-brain/image-preprocessing-pipeline/README.md

    `pip install mpi4py`

    **Note:** If installing anacaonda as user did not work on Windows, you may test installing it as the system python.

-* clone image provessing pipeline:
+* clone image processing pipeline:

    `git clone https://github.com/ucla-brain/image-preprocessing-pipeline.git`

+  `cd image-preprocessing-pipeline`

-* Make sure the location of packages are set correctly in the python script.
+* Make sure the location of packages are set correctly in the python script `process.py`.

 # User Specific Configurations: